walnuts1018/oklch-vscode/README.md

+# vscode-css-languageservice now supports oklch 🎉🎉🎉

+If you are using the latest version of VSCode, you probably **do not need** to install this extension.

 # oklch-vscode

 This is a Visual Studio Code extension that provides a preview of OKLCH colors in your CSS files.